bstr156/community-hub/src/docs/guides/nft.md

 An NFT ecosystem consists of creators (supply), marketplaces, and buyers/traders (demand) built on top of infrastructures that enable algorithmic generation of art, and deployment of smart contracts.

-## The Rollux NFT ecosystem is just getting started!

 <!--- ![The Optimism NFT ecosystem](../../assets/docs/guides/nft/OP-NFT-Ecosystem.jpg)

 These tools are available on Optimism: